Docs

 }

-The output includes an id and name that have been assigned to identify the run associated with the dataset.
-You’ll use this id to retrieve the results.
-Later, you’ll use name to locate more information in Timefold Platform.
+The output includes an ID that has been assigned to the dataset.
+You’ll use this ID to retrieve the solution for your dataset.

 solverStatus confirms the dataset has been scheduled for solving.

-Append the ID from the output you received to the API endpoint /v1/schedules/ and create a GET request to retrieve the solution:
+Append the <ID> from the output you received to the endpoint https://app.timefold.ai/api/models/employee-scheduling/v1/schedules/ and create a GET request to retrieve the solution:

 {